We are pleased to welcome you to our libraries for studying and browsing. Please remember to bring your University card for swipe entry.

 The computer workstation rooms in Hartley are not currently available.

-Prebooked PCs are available at each library site using our booking form and many of the study spaces in the libraries have power sockets for you to charge laptops.
+PCs are available at each library site and many of the study spaces in the libraries have power sockets for you to charge laptops.

-From 04/05/21, students can borrow a laptop for up to one week from the self-service Laptop Lockers in Hartley Library (Levels 2 and 4) and HSL.
-More details are available on the Library’s Laptop Loans webpage.
+Students can borrow a laptop for up to one week from the self-service Laptop Lockers in Hartley Library (Levels 2 and 4) and HSL.
+More details are available on the Library Laptop Loans webpage.

 Printers (also known as Multi-Functional Devices, MFDs as they also scan and photocopy) are available in the Hartley Library and Health Services Library.
-We have an MFD in the Hartley Library foyer that you can use to print (black & white or colour) without needing to book.
+We have an easy access MFD in the Hartley Library foyer that you can use to print (black & white or colour).
 You can print from the PC next to the MFD or from your own device.

 For more information on printing, including adding money to your account and the location of other MFDs on Highfield campus, please see the iSolutions printing for students page.